linsalrob/sphae/README.md

     spae run --input test/illumina-subset --output example

     #For nanopore reads, place the reads, one file per sample in a directory
-    spae run --input test/nanopore-subset --preprocess longread --output example
+    spae run --input test/nanopore-subset --sequencing longread --output example

     #To run either of the commands on the cluster, add --profile slurm to the command.
 For instance here is the command for longreads/nanopore reads
     #Before running this below command, makse sure have slurm config files setup, here is a tutorial, https://fame.flinders.edu.au/blog/2021/08/02/snakemake-profiles-updated
     spae run --input test/nanopore-subset --preprocess longread --output example --profile slurm

 **Output**
+- Assmbled phage genome saved to "{outut-directory}/genome/{sample}/{sample}.fasta
+- Annotations of the phage genome are saved to "{outut-directory}/pharokka/{sample}"

 **Issues and Questions**

-Work in progress, so if you come across any issues or errors, report them as Issues
+This is still work in progress, so if you come across any issues or errors, report them under Issues.